 This bill amends existing laws to enhance emergency action plans for sports-related injuries in schools, specifically for grades 4 through 12.
 It mandates that local school boards or governing bodies establish comprehensive emergency plans that include procedures for responding to serious injuries, a list of trained personnel, and the identification of necessary equipment, including automated external defibrillators (AEDs).
-Notably, the bill introduces new requirements for AED accessibility, ensuring that at least one AED is readily available at each athletic event or venue, and that personnel trained in CPR and AED use are present.
-The bill also emphasizes the importance of following evidence-based guidelines from recognized organizations for CPR training and emergency cardiovascular care.
+New legal language specifies that personnel must be trained in CPR following evidence-based guidelines from recognized organizations, and AEDs must be easily accessible at athletic events.
+Additionally, the bill introduces a new section establishing an AED fund to support schools in procuring these devices, with the division of fire standards and training and emergency medical services overseeing the fund.

 As Amended by the House: 200:40-c